 RCY had the opportunity to work closely over several months with a group of children and youth in completing the research for this report.
 RCY researchers spent time with eight young people, while a ninth youth contributed through written work submitted, with his permission, by his parent.
 The children and youth ranged from age eight to 18 and live throughout the province, including in both urban and rural communities in northern, southern and central B.C.
 Three of the young people identify as female, five identify as male, and one identifies as non-binary.
-All these children and youth have a diagnosis of FASD, or a diagnosis under the FASD spectrum depending on the year of their diagnosis, and some have additional diagnoses.

-Collaboration and Community Dialogues with First Nation Communities assessment of First Nations, Métis, Inuit and Urban Indigenous children and youth with FASD.
+All these children and youth have a diagnosis of FASD, or a diagnosis under the FASD spectrum depending on the year of their diagnosis, and some have additional diagnoses.9 assessment of First Nations, Métis, Inuit and Urban Indigenous children and youth with FASD.